isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-what-do-flea-eggs-look-like.markdown

 slug: /what-do-flea-eggs-look-like/
 lastmod: 2025-05-07T12:21:28+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 Really, what do flea eggs look like?
 Well, for anyone whos been [bitten by a bed bug](https://pestpolicy.com/pictures-of-bed-bug-bites/) , you can be sure some tiny flea eggs are lurking around to hatch  either from your cat or dogs.
-*But to control flea eggs, you must effectively know their physical appearance and places where theyre hidden  including differences between flea eggs and flea dirt.Â *
+*But to control flea eggs, you must effectively know their physical appearance and places where theyre hidden  including differences between flea eggs and flea dirt. *
 *In summary, fleas eggs are tiny specs (0.5 lengths by 0.25 mm width), rounded-oval shape, with a flexible-chorion and softshell. *
 *Adult females fleas produce eggs 1 to 2 days after taking a full blood meal and mating.
-Flea eggs will be laid on a host like cats or dogs, but they'll fall off shortly (within hours).Â *
+Flea eggs will be laid on a host like cats or dogs, but they'll fall off shortly (within hours). *
 [amazon bestseller="Best Flea Killers" items="2" template="table"]
 ## Flea Eggs - What Do Flea Eggs Look Like?
 ### 1. Size - How big is Flea Eggs?